nickchase/k0s/docs/troubleshooting.md

 On ZFS-based systems k0s will fail to start because containerd runs by default in overlayfs mode to manage image layers.
 This is not compatible with ZFS and requires a custom config of containerd.
 The following steps should get k0s working on ZFS-based systems:

-- check with `$ ctr -a /run/k0s/containerd.sock plugins ls` that the containerd ZFS snapshotter plugin is in `ok` state (should be the case if ZFS kernel modules and ZFS userspace utils are correctly configured):
+1. Use `$ ctr -a /run/k0s/containerd.sock plugins ls` to make sure that the containerd ZFS snapshotter plugin is in the `ok` state.
+This should be the case if the ZFS kernel modules and the ZFS userspace utils are correctly configured:

 ```console
 TYPE                            ID                       PLATFORMS      STATUS